 Flying to Cologne Airport

 Flights with Eurowings (what used to be Germanwings) from airports all over Europe, from the UK they fly to Cologne from Edinburgh, Heathrow, Manchester and Stansted.
-The other main option is to fly with Ryanair who are continually adding new destinations to Cologne, from the UK they only fly from Stansted.
+The other main option is to fly with Ryanair who are continually adding new destinations to Cologne, from the UK they now fly from Bristol, Manchester and Stansted.

 The airport at Dusseldorf is bigger than Cologne and has a wider range of destinations with a bigger choice of airlines.
-From the UK, options include Birmingham (Eurowings and Flybe), Bristol (BMI Regional), Doncaster/ Sheffield (Flybe), Glasgow (Eurowings), Heathrow (British Airways and Eurowings), Leeds-Bradford (Jet 2), London City (British Airways), Newcastle (Eurowings) and Southampton (Flybe).
+From the UK, options include Birmingham (Flybe), Bristol (BMI Regional), Doncaster/ Sheffield (Flybe), Glasgow (Eurowings), Heathrow (British Airways and Eurowings), Leeds-Bradford (Jet 2), London City (British Airways), Newcastle (Eurowings) and Southampton (Flybe).

 There are various names for this airport and it has been called Dusseldorf Weeze despite being over 60 km North of the city.
 It’s a bit of a trek from Cologne but if you book ahead there are some very cheap flight available with Ryanair (to Edinburgh, Luton and Stansted as well as other European destinations).